What’s in this article

 Required Documents

-When applying for an S Pass or EP, a set of required documents must be submitted to the Ministry of Manpower (MOM).
-The documents required for each work visa may differ slightly, but in general, the following documents are required:
+When applying for an S Pass or EP, you must submit a set of required documents to the Ministry of Manpower (MOM).
+While the documents needed for each work visa may vary slightly, they generally include the following:

 • Completed application form